U.S. cybersecurity firm says Beijing-linked hackers target Vatican ahead of talks

 The source, who spoke to Reuters before the hacking report, said it was still not clear if the deal would be automatically extended because of the pandemic and for how long.

-(Reporting by Cate Cadell in Beijing, Greg Torode in Hong Kong and Philip Pullella in Rome Editing by Tony Munroe and Raju Gopalakrishnan)
+(Reporting by Cate Cadell and Gabriel Crossley in Beijing, Greg Torode in Hong Kong and Philip Pullella in Rome Editing by Tony Munroe, Raju Gopalakrishnan and Gareth Jones)

 ((Cate.Cadell@thomsonreuters.com; +8618510722863;))